openharmony/docs/en/application-dev/windowmanager/application-window-stage.md

       }
       console.info('Succeeded in creating the floatWindow.
 Data: ' + JSON.stringify(data));
       windowClass = data;
       // 2.
-Set the position, size, and properties of the floating window. windowClass.moveWindowTo(300, 300, (err: BusinessError) => {
+Set the position, size, and other properties of the floating window. windowClass.moveWindowTo(300, 300, (err: BusinessError) => {
         let errCode: number = err.code;
         if (errCode) {